 Andrew Ritchie: Yeah.

 Adam Murray: Yeah.
 Yeah.

 Andrew Ritchie: Yeah, so, yeah.
-If our competitors get ahold of it, I think it would be a net win for me.
-If someone else gets ahold of it, that’s great.
+If our competitors get a hold of it, I think it would be a net win for me.
+If someone else gets a hold of it, that’s great.
 If people go, “This stuff’s crazy.”
-We like it out of control, that’s up to them.
+We like command and control, that’s up to them.

 Adam Murray: That’s okay as well.

 Adam Murray: We won’t talk about any specifics, but we’re starting to work on a new project together.
 And I think it’s triggered you to reflect on EstimateOne and your journey through EstimateOne.
 And some of the things that you might have done differently, or you might do differently if you’re going through the process a second time.

 Adam Murray: Can you talk about, elaborate, on some of those things?